Wence024/ClassFlow/README.md

 - Loading and error states are clearly indicated.
 - Responsive layout for desktop and mobile.
 - Code is organized by feature (`features/auth`, `features/scheduleLessons`).
+- **Contexts and hooks are now modularized for maintainability and scalability.**

 ---